marcinpz/contextflow/research/problem-analysis/CONTEXT_ENGINEERING.md

 ---

-**Context Engineering is the key differentiator** that transforms generic AI assistants into powerful, organization-aware development partners.
-Our MCP Knowledge Index system is fundamentally a Context Engineering platform designed for software development teams.
+**Context Engineering is the key differentiator** that transforms generic AI assistants into powerful, organization-aware development partners. **ContextFlow** is the first Context Engineering platform designed specifically for software development teams.